mebeim/aoc/2019/README.md

 - Be composed of non-decreasing digits (from left to right).

-An iterator over pairs of adjacent characters of a string can be easily obtained using the [`zip()`][py-builtin-zip] build-in function.
-If we convert our values in string form: this will make our life much easier.
+An iterator over pairs of adjacent characters of a string can be easily obtained using the [`zip()`][py-builtin-zip] built-in function.
+If we convert our values in string form, this will make our life much easier.
 Since we are only dealing with ASCII digits, and the ASCII values for digits are ordered just like the digits, we don't even need to care about converting them back to integers to compare them.